OfficeDev/generator-office/readme.md

   - Optional

 >**Note:** Do not use this flag when you pass `react` as framework argument.

+Specifying `--output` tells the generator to create a project folder that differs from the add-in name.

+  - Type: String
+  - Default: Add-in Name
+  - Optional

 ## Running the Generated Site